itancio/sokoban/documentation/AGREEMENT.md

 I plan to take an active role in learning and contributing to all areas of the project.
 I will ensure to collaborate with the team on every deliverables required for the goals, sprints and milestone for this project and for the class.

 If conflict arises, I will ensure that all perspectives are heard and work on a solution-based resolution.

+### Juan's Agreement
+I, Juan, agree to the following:

+I hope to make a contributions in coding and working on game design for the application.

+If a conflict were to arise, I'd like to go over what started said conflict to see what we can do to resolve it.
+If for some reason it can't be resolved whether, technical or personal, I will put said issues aside for the sake of the team and project.

+I will commit to working and learning needed software skills and other abilities in accordance with agreements and deadlines set by the team.

+If I do or don't know something about the software or technology used throughout the project, I will let everyone know, so I can set up and guided on what to do next to keep up to date with everyone.